 When you pack a suitcase the night before a trip, you have to leave out everyday essentials like your phone charger and the toothbrush you'll use the next morning.
 To remember to pack them, leave noticeably absurd placeholders in their place on top of your open suitcase, like a hefty extension cord to symbolize your phone charger.

 Step 1 happens as soon as you park: Look to see what section you're in.
 Step 2: Create a mental snapshot.
 If you're in section 3D, imagine three dogs chasing each other around your car. – AARP

 To keep from forgetting something you're carrying around:

 A trick for toted items: If you're in the habit of leaving your umbrella or scarf behind, put it on top of something that will move when you get up to go, such as your chair or your purse. – Women's Health

 Make a song out of your everyday out-the-door carry:

 Might sound corny, but it works: Make up a mantra composed of three items that you typically misplace.
 For example: "iPhone, car keys, umbrella" hummed (in your head) to the tune of "Mary Had a Little Lamb. – Women's Health

 To remember where you place your wallet every time:

 How often do you forget where you left your keys, your sunglasses, or your wallet?
 The next time you put something down somewhere, pause a moment to notice where you've placed it, and then in your mind blow it up.
+Literally.
+Blow it up in your head.
 If you visualize the explosion in enough detail, you won't forget where you put it. – Psychology Today

 Turn off the oven and say it out loud: